-NFL Combine Sunday notes: Fast DL class should help Seattle, UW’s Burr-Kirven shines in workouts, and Seahawks hold another staring contest?
+NFL Combine Sunday notes: Fast DL class should help Seahawks and UW’s Ben Burr-Kirven shines in workouts

 All of this means that it might be worth it for Seahawks fans to, well, keep an eye on Johnson.

 Seattle might well need a cornerback by the time the draft rolls around and Johnson checks a lot of the boxes the Seahawks like.
-He measured here just under 6-2 at 6-1-7/8 inches and a sturdy 213 pounds with an arm length of 32-5/8 inches.
+He measured here at just under 6-2 at 6-1-7/8 inches and a sturdy 213 pounds with an arm length of 32-5/8 inches.
 The Seahawks have famously favored corners with at least 32-inch arms.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.